-Vitamin E offers antioxidant (fat-soluble) benefits as well—it helps neutralize harmful free radicals and, due to its antioxidant benefit, can discourage sebum (oil) oxidation to prevent blackheads.
+Vitamin E offers antioxidant (fat-soluble) benefits as well—it helps neutralize harmful free radicals and, due to its antioxidant benefit, can discourage sebum (oil) oxidation, which prevents blackheads.
 "The words 'anti' and 'oxidant' refer to antioxidation," notes Rouleau.
 "Since the tip of the hardened and blocked oil in the pores turns dark from oxidation, vitamin E may help slow that process down."

 "When used in its pure form, in a capsule, and applied directly to the skin, vitamin E may cause dermatitis-type reactions," warns Rouleau, "especially for the thinner and more sensitive skin around your eyes."
-So, using it in this area is not recommended.
+If you've ever had dermatitis—the technical name for "a rash caused by skincare"—you understand that using it in this area without a patch test is a bad idea.
 It could also potentially seep into your pores and, for those who are prone to acne and breakouts, add to the problem.
 According to Rouleau, using products with vitamin E is best suited for "normal" (a cringe-worthy description of skin that has few to no blemishes, no sensitivity, minimally visible pores, and balanced hydration levels) and dry skin types.

 That being said, when looking at a product's ingredient list, it's challenging to know the percentage of purity that is used—or how your skin will respond to it.
 Though, this goes for any ingredient used in any product.
 According to Rouleau, it's always best to get into the practice of performing a patch test whenever you purchase a new product.